 Hang on a second—you might be wondering why all this doesn’t mean that anime is a lousy learning tool.
-As long as you mind the aforementioned caveats and totally commit yourself to learning proper, real world Japanese, anime can be a helpful tool as opposed to a distraction.
+As long as you mind the aforementioned caveats and totally commit yourself to learning proper, real-world Japanese, anime can be a helpful tool as opposed to a distraction.

 Why You Should Learn Japanese With Anime

-Settling in with a bowl of popcorn to watch your new favorite program is certainly a break from your ordinary language learning routine of scribbling alphabets into a notebook, copying grammar charts, and attempting to cram more vocabulary into your brain.
+Settling in with a bowl of popcorn to watch your new favorite program is certainly a break from your ordinary language learning routine of scribbling alphabets into a notebook, copying grammar charts and attempting to cram more vocabulary into your brain.

-Practice your listening skills.
+Practice your listening skills

-Learn about Japanese culture through anime.
+Learn about Japanese culture through anime

-There are statues, paintings, posters, billboards, advertisements, stuffed animals, and virtually all possible kinds of merchandise prominently displaying popular anime characters.
-Large crowds of people dress up anime style and congregate in downtown Tokyo on a weekly basis.
+There are statues, paintings, posters, billboards, advertisements, stuffed animals and virtually all possible kinds of merchandise prominently displaying popular anime characters.
+Large crowds of people dress up anime-style and congregate in downtown Tokyo on a weekly basis.

 The artistry and storytelling which characterizes anime permeates every aspect of modern Japanese culture.
 Watching anime will bring you closer to understanding various aspect of Japanese history and society.

-There’s an anime for everyone.
+There’s an anime for everyone

-Did you know that “Pokemon” itself is a true-blue anime?
+Did you know that “Pokémon” itself is a true-blue anime?
 You might have been a fan all along without even realizing it.

-That’s okay, it’s pretty normal—lots of newcomers to anime are under the impression it’s just about samurai adventures or the antics of high school girls.
+That’s okay, it’s pretty normal—lots of newcomers to anime are under the impression that it’s just about samurai adventures or the antics of high school girls.

 Tips and Tricks for Learning Japanese with Anime

-1. High quality anime means high quality learning.
+High quality anime means high quality learning

-2. Watch actively, not passively.
+Watch actively, not passively

 It isn’t enough to just catch the gist of what the anime characters are saying and doing.
 Really pay attention.

 Writing will help you remember your new words for later.
-When you pick up on grammar, vocabulary, or speech patterns that you recently learned while studying, take note to strengthen this concept in your mind.
+When you pick up on grammar, vocabulary or speech patterns that you recently learned while studying, take note to strengthen this concept in your mind.
 If you hear something odd that you haven’t learned yet, jot this down in a notebook and look it up later.

 Don’t get too obsessed with understanding every little detail from the get-go—complete comprehension will take time and practice.
 Just do your best to fill in the blanks as you go along.

-Double-check what you’ve learned.
+Double-check what you’ve learned